Khushang49/90DaysofKubernetes/Day2/Installation steps.md

 #apt install docker.io

-Also check which version will be supported by kubernetes.
+Also check which version will be supported by kubernetes Or check the documentation to install docker.

+Now install kubeadm to your nodes.

+1. Check the MAC whetehr it is legit as we cant use snapshoted VM or Hardcloned VM.

+   #sudo cat /sys/class/dmi/id/product_uuid